psd90/order/README.md

 and storing the upto date menu.
 I will use Redux to learn more about state management.
 <br>
-The admin should be able to see total numbers for individual menu items to prepare and then individual orders for packagining.
+The admin should be able to see total numbers for individual menu items to prepare and then individual orders for packaging.